ey-lab/formation-python/lessons/30-object-oriented-programming/README.md

       print("Name : ", self.name,  ", Salary: ", self.salary)
 ```

-- The variable `emp_count` is a class variable whose value is shared among all instances of a this class, this can be accessed as `Employee.emp_count` from inside the class or outside the class
+- The variable `emp_count` is a class variable whose value is shared among all instances of the class, this can be accessed as `Employee.emp_count` from inside the class or outside the class

 - The first method `__init__()` is a special method, which is called class constructor or initialization method that Python calls when you create a new instance of this class